Hovertank One: Gameplay

-The player must drive a hovertank through the levels and try to find the people Brick is supposed to rescue.
-There are many enemies in the levels, who are hunting down the people as well as the player.
-The player can keep track of both people and enemies in the radar box at the bottom of the screen.
+The player drives a hovertank through the levels to locate the civilians that need to be rescued.
+There are enemies in the levels, including mutants and flying saucers equipped with tentacles.
 There is a timer that counts how long until the nuke is dropped.
-Once all the living people are collected a yellow teleporter appears somewhere in the level, and the player must find it to win.
-The player receives their fee, based on the number of people safely rescued, and how fast the operation was completed.
-All damage to the hovertank is repaired at the end of the level.
+Once all civilians are collected, a portal appears somewhere in the level.
+The player must find the portal to win.
+When victorious, the player receives their fee based on the number of people safely rescued.